Quick Summary of Izetta: The Last Witch Episode 8

 I know of military veterans fired from civilian positions for using the skills, experience, and attitudes they earned in the military.
 These people clearly identified problems, lined up resources, and tried to execute the mission — only to run afoul of arbitrary corporate cultural or political issues.
 Instead of trying to come to some kind of accomodation, the companies fired these veterans.

-I’ve often reflected that firing is a poor way to thank veterans for their service.
+Firing is a poor way to thank veterans for their service.

 The soldiers who took the risks clearly didn’t benefit.
 Who did?
 Imperial Life in the Emerald City answered that question…

 I’m afraid they’ll never see the rewards.
-I’m afraid Izetta’s not going to get to see the kind of beautiful ending spin will paint — after she’s dead.
+I’m afraid Izetta’s not going to get to see the kind of beautiful ending spin will paint — until after she’s dead.